Fast and Efficient MMD-based Fair PCA via Optimization over Stiefel Manifold: New definition of fairness for PCA

-In other words, for lower $\Delta$-fairness, the discrepancy between the dimensionality-reduced conditional distributions of different protected classes, measured in a non-parametric manner using $MMD$, while retaining as much variance as possible, should be minimized.
+In other words, low $\Delta$ means that the discrepancy between the projected conditional distributions of different protected classes, measured in a non-parametric manner using $\MMD$, while retaining as much variance as possible, is low.

-Furthermore, Definition \ref{def:fairness} ensures that a downstream classification task using $\Delta$-fair dimensionality-reduced data will be fair, as formalized below\footnote{See Lemma 3 of \cite{Oneto20} for the precise statement.}: \begin{proposition}[\citeauthor{Oneto20}, \citeyear{Oneto20}] Up to a constant factor, $MMD(Q_0, Q_1)$ bounds the MMD of the push-forward measures of $Q_0, Q_1$ via the weight vector of any given downstream task classifier $g$. \end{proposition}
+Furthermore, Definition \ref{def:fairness} ensures that a downstream classification task using $\Delta$-fair dimensionality-reduced data will be fair, as formalized below\footnote{See Lemma 3 of \cite{Oneto20} for the precise statement.}: \begin{proposition}[\citeauthor{Oneto20}, \citeyear{Oneto20}] Up to a constant factor, $\MMD(Q_0, Q_1)$ bounds the MMD of the push-forward measures of $Q_0, Q_1$ via the weight vector of any given downstream task classifier $g$. \end{proposition}

 \begin{remark} The above discussions easily generalize to equal opportunity and equalized odds. \end{remark}